 The challenge is finding someone who still works in the company to provide the new agency’s details.
 The wants vary too.
 Some places want references from the HR department, and some want references from hiring managers.
 There is little consistency in what is requested and the amount of detail requested.
 If a reference doesn’t come through in the time needed, this could delay getting a contract and starting the next project.

 Why Linkedin isn’t quite right

-Although linkedin has the recommendation feature, it doesn’t quite do enough.
+Although LinkedIn has the recommendation feature, it doesn’t quite do enough.

 The HR person you were in contact with might no longer work at the company, so the contact details you have for them will be dead.
-You could forward on the email address info@companyname to the new company trying to secure you, but it’ll be pot luck whether or not you get a reply.
+You could forward the email address info@companyname to the new company trying to secure you, but it’ll be pot luck whether or not you get a reply.

-The people inputting the reference data would need to be verified as working for the company and in that position.
+The people inputting the reference data need to be verified as working for the company and in that position.
 This could be done using their work email address and a Linkedin API to link the two together.

 Providing references is more challenging than it needs to be, especially for freelancers and contractors.
 A service that makes this more accessible would be very welcome.
 If anyone wants to help me build it, I’m all ears 😉